AmandaDErrico/TippyGame/README.md

 # TippyGame
-A game simialr to TicTacToe
+A game similar to TicTacToe